top of page

 Review of "A Christmas Carol" by Charles Dickens

-So in the spirit of the Christmas season, I read a "Christmas Carol" the other day and it was a pretty good story.
-This is a well-known story that's been around for over 170 years with many adaptions. so thought to myself, why not join in on it?
-I honestly did not understand what the appeal of this simple story was, but after reading it, I did enjoy the story for what it is worth.
+So, in the spirit of the Christmas season, I read "Christmas Carol" the other day, which was a pretty good story.
+This well-known story has been around for over 170 years with many adaptions.
+So I thought to myself, why not join in on it?
+I honestly did not understand what the appeal of this simple

 I enjoyed the first two ghosts that visited Scrooge in his dream the most because it showed that Scrooge had not always been such a tough person to deal with.
 Like when he talks to the ghost of Christmas present, we see him recognize that his behavior might not be the best and that he should change it.
-It was just a succession of horrific events that turned him from a good-natured individual into the person we first meet.
+It was just a succession of horrific events that turned him from a good-natured individual into the person we first met.
 I also think that certain aspects of Jacob Marley’s personality might have rubbed off on Scrooge over the years.
 In general, I know the whole ghost visitation sequence in the story was a dream, but it still bothers me that the servants stole Scrooge's bedsheets and other belongings because no matter what a person does, I think it's wrong to steal from the dearly departed.
-However, Scrooge’s servants didn’t seem to have that sense of respect in the dream--I feel that they saw Scrooge as some rich, eccentric, stubborn man and not as a human being deserving of respect.
+However, Scrooge’s servants didn’t seem to have that sense of respect in the dream--I feel that they saw Scrooge as some rich, eccentric, stubborn man and not as a human deserving of respect.

-8 views1 comment
+21 views1 comment

 Recent Posts